TANVI-111/OLA-DATA-ANALYSIS/README.md

 1. SQL: Data Extraction and Preparation.
 Extract data from databases.
 Clean, transform, and preprocess data.
 Perform aggregations and complex queries.
 2. Excel: Data Exploration and Basic Analysis.
 Explore and clean datasets.
 Use formulas, pivot tables, and charts.
 Export/import data between tools.
-3. Power BI: Data Visualization and Reporting.Create interactive dashboards and reports.
+3. Power BI: Data Visualization and Reporting.
+Create interactive dashboards and reports.
 Visualize trends and insights.
 4. Git & GitHub: Essential for version control and sharing my analysis, ensuring collaboration and project tracking.

 # DATA ANALYSIS

 Data Preparation and analysis:

 Cleaned raw data to remove inconsistencies using Excel.
 Used SQL to query and filter data for key attributes like Ride Volume, Revenue, and Cancellations.
 Ride Volume Over Time:Created a line chart to observe daily ride trends, identifying peak and low-demand days.
 Booking Status Breakdown:Developed a doughnut chart to show successful bookings, customer cancellations, and driver cancellations.
 Vehicle Type Insights:Used a bar chart to display the top 5 vehicle types by ride distance.Visualized average customer ratings for different vehicle types.
 Revenue Analysis:Designed a column chart to analyze revenue by payment method (Cash, UPI, Credit Card, Debit Card).
 Generated a table of the top 5 customers by booking value.Plotted a Chart of ride distance distribution per day.
 Cancellations Analysis:Created bar charts for reasons behind customer and driver cancellations.
 Ratings Analysis:Visualized driver ratings distribution.
 Compared customer and driver ratings.

 Key Visualizations and Reports